Highlights from the Telescope Array Experiments: Energy Spectrum

 \section{Energy Spectrum}

-The TA collaboration has published the energy spectrum of UHECRs using four years of data by the TA SD~\cite{bib:TAspectrum-4yrs}.
-The analysis used for the shower reconstruction and the energy spectrum measurement using the SD data is described in Ref.~\cite{bib:TAspectrum-4yrs, bib:DI-Dthesis}.
-The systematic uncertainty of energy determination was 21\%.
-A preliminary result of the cosmic-ray spectrum for 11 years of TA SD data is shown in Fig.~\ref{fig:TA-SPECTRUM}a~\cite{bib:icrc2019-TA-DI}.
+A preliminary result of the cosmic-ray spectrum for 11 years of TA SD data is shown above 10$^{18.2}$ eV in Fig.~\ref{fig:TA-SPECTRUM}~(left)~\cite{bib:icrc2019-TA-DI}.
 The TA confirmed the ankle at 10$^{18.69\pm{0.01}}$ eV and the flux suppression above 10$^{19.81\pm{0.03}}$ eV, which is consistent with the Greisen-Zatsepin-Kuzmin cutoff prediction~\cite{bib:GZK1,bib:GZK2}.
-The statistical significance of the difference between the observed cosmic-ray flux above the cutoff and the expected one for the spectral index between the ankle and the cutoff (no suppression) is $\sim$8.4$\sigma$.
+The statistical significance of the difference between the observed cosmic-ray flux above the cutoff and the expected one from the extrapolation of the flux with the spectral index between the ankle and the cutoff (no suppression) is $\sim$8.4$\sigma$.

-Fig.~\ref{fig:TA-SPECTRUM}b~\cite{bib:icrc2021-TA-HJ} shows the preliminary result of TAx4 SD spectrum, which is consistent with the TA SD spectrum.
-Here, TAx4 result means the result using data of additional SDs for TAx4.
-Monocular energy spectrum using the additional TAx4 FD~\cite{bib:icrc2021-TA-MP} and energy Spectrum using the hybrid analysis with TAx4~\cite{bib:aps-s2022-TA-MP} are also consistent with the TA SD spectrum.
+Fig.~\ref{fig:TA-SPECTRUM}~(right)~\cite{bib:icrc2021-TA-HJ} shows the preliminary result of TAx4 SD spectrum, which is consistent with the TA SD spectrum.
+Hereafter, when referring to TAx4 results, it means results using only data from 257 SDs deployed for TAx4 in 2019.
+The monocular energy spectrum using the additional TAx4 FD~\cite{bib:icrc2021-TA-MP} and the energy spectrum using the hybrid analysis with TAx4~\cite{bib:aps-s2022-TA-MP} are also consistent with the TA SD spectrum.

-The energy spectra measured by the Pierre Auger Observatory (hereafter Auger)~\cite{bib:Auger} in the southern hemisphere and by the TA agree well for energies (0.1$-$2.5)$\times$10$^{19}$ eV after the $\pm$4.5\% rescaling, whereas there is a significant discrepancy between the two results at the suppression~\cite{bib:icrc2019-TA-DI}.
-When we compare, after the $\pm$4.5\% rescalings, the energy spectra in the common declination band ($-$15$^\circ$ $<$ $\delta$ $<$ +24.8$^\circ$), the differences are smaller, but the persistent differences require an additional energy rescaling in an energy-dependent way ($\pm$10\%/decade for E $>$ 10$^{19}$ eV) to get agreement~\cite{ref:TA-Auger-spectrumWG-icrc2021}.
+The energy spectra measured by the Pierre Auger Observatory (hereafter Auger)~\cite{bib:Augerspectrum2020} in the southern hemisphere and by the TA~\cite{bib:icrc2019-TA-DI} in the northern hemisphere agree well for energies (0.1$-$2.5) $\times$ 10$^{19}$ eV after rescaling the energies by +4.5\% for Auger and $-$4.5\% for TA, whereas there is a significant discrepancy between the two results at the suppression~\cite{bib:icrc2019-TA-DI}.
+When we compare the energy spectra in the common declination band ($-$15$^\circ$ $<$ $\delta$ $<$ +24.8$^\circ$) after the $\pm$4.5\% rescalings, the differences are smaller, but the persistent differences require an additional energy rescaling in an energy-dependent way ($\pm$10\%/decade for E $>$ 10$^{19}$ eV) to get an agreement~\cite{ref:TA-Auger-spectrumWG-icrc2021}.